Updated: Jul 9

 I’m afraid I don’t.

-It is when you put off doing what’s next until the next cloud comes.
+It is when you put off doing what’s next until a cloud comes.

 Where did you here that?